tinoryj/tinoryj.github.io/_posts/2020-04-24-Note-Liu2019DistCache.md

 * Switch-based distributed caching:
   * client side switch decides which cache node to use (PoT);
   * All switchs are programmable switches;
-  * New designed network packet format (add cache informations in packet headers)
+  * New designed network packet format (add cache information in packet headers)

 ## Summary